josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 1. By clicking a hero in the heroes list.
 1. By pasting a "deep link" URL into the browser address bar that identifies the hero to display.

-In this section, you'll enable navigation to the `HeroDetailComponent` and liberate it from the `HeroesComponent`.
+In this section, you will enable navigation to the `HeroDetailComponent` and liberate it from the `HeroesComponent`.

 ### Delete *hero details* from `HeroesComponent`